Call for Applications for the Human Rights Defenders Advocacy Programme 2023 (online and in-person) is now closed.

 - Support and advocacy accompaniment to conduct advocacy (remotely or in-person) during Human Rights Council sessions and other relevant meetings.

-Follow @ISHRGlobal for announcements regarding the programme.
+Follow @ISHRGlobal for announcements regarding the programme and next edition.